cerezoar/fem-qr_code_component/README-aldrin.md

 ### Continued development

+- To compare my solution to other `frontendmentor.io` users and learn from their codes.
+  - Update the solution with the following:
+    - [ ] shadow of the container
+    - [ ] adding media query for mobile views
+    - [ ] improving the footer area
 - To continue creating websites from the frontend mentor and understand the different techniques to create the websites.

 ### Useful resources